larammerce/docs/8.x/core-concepts/README.md

 #### The Root Directory

-The root directory structure of the **Larammerce** project is generally as follows
+The root directory structure of the **Larammerce** project is generally as follows:

 ```php{1}
 |---larammerce/